yurilewd/BRC-MovementPlus/README.md

 - Air dash retains more speed when changing directions
 - Rail hard corners give less speed per, but peak at a higher speed
 - boost scales with your total speed
+<br><br>
  <p style="text-align: center;">For more in-depth explanations of the new and adjusted features visit THIS-LINK to learn more.</p>

  ## Installation

  - Ensure you have BepInEx 5.4.21 installed, if you do not have that installed you can find it [here](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21)
- - Navigate to the Bomb Rush Cyberfunk folder, if you have the steam version this is located at this path "Program Files\Steam\steamapps\common\BombRushCyberfunk"
+ - Navigate to the Bomb Rush Cyberfunk folder, if you have the steam version it is located at this path "Program Files\Steam\steamapps\common\BombRushCyberfunk"
  - Place the MovementPlus.dll into the \BepInEx\plugins folder, if you have BepInEx installed correctly this folder should already exist
  - Launch the game
 <br>
  - Alternatively you can use r2modman and let that handle the entire process for you, it can be found [here](https://thunderstore.io/c/bomb-rush-cyberfunk/p/ebkr/r2modman/)